Poriscript/miners-life/README.md

 - Cooked Vegetablite
     - You can get by cooking in a smoker.
     - Edible.
 Nutrition is 1, **Saturation is 6.**
+- Gold Trapdoor
+    - Like the iron trapdoor, it cannot be opened and closed by hand.

 ---